-AUR student Derek Cebrian spent 10 days this summer attending a Latin poetry composition workshop in Sicily: Inter Versiculos IV along with Professor Paul Gwynne (Programme Director for Interdisciplinary Studies & Fine Arts).
+AUR student Derek Cebrian spent 10 days this summer attending a Latin poetry composition workshop in Sicily: Inter Versiculos IV along with Professor Paul Gwynne (Division Chair of Arts and Humanities).

 As Derek says "It was an unforgettable experience.
 The workshop taught me so much about the mechanics of Latin poetry."
 From the first session presented by David Money from Cambridge University (Faculty of Modern and Medieval Languages) on the caesura to the last session on iambs and hendecasyllables, attendees learned how to appreciate the little things that make Latin verse so compelling and difficult to compose.